coopie/mesite/posts/aboutme.md

 ### Deep Learning
 For the last few years, I have specialized in deep learning with a sub-specialization in language, be it programming languages or natural language.
 I am very interested in novel approaches to language generation, such as translation, summarization and also generative models.

+Outside of language, I'm also interested in more fundamental deep learning research, such as [clustering](https://openreview.net/forum?id=BJvVbCJCb) and other unsupervised methods.

 ### Programming
 I don't think any other commercial or academic field has such a fast moving and bureaucratic-less community as programmers do.
 Learning about new technologies, and the mathematics behind them, is one of my favourite pastimes.